 In fact almost every organisation will use IT to conduct their daily operations.
 As a result, almost all organisations will value the knowledge, understanding and skills that GCE Digital Technology develops.
 Skills that you will acquire include research, investigation, analysis, communication, problem-solving, time management and working with others.
 You will also develop practical skills with regard to programming concepts and databases.

-FURTHER INFORMATION ccea.org.uk/qualifications/gce Head of Department: Mrs. B. Smyth
+Head of Department: Mrs. B. Smyth